top of page

 ACS among people who use or inject drugs (PWUD/PWID)

-Between 1984-2016, a total of 1,661 PWUD had been included in the ACS of whom 1,303 had at least two cohort visits (maximum 78 visits).
+Between 1984-2016, a total of 1,680 PWUD were included in the ACS of whom 1,303 had at least two cohort visits (maximum 78 visits).
 Study enrolment and data collection continued until 2014 and February 2016, respectively.
-Data and samples from these participants of this cohort are still being used for research.
+Data and samples from the participants of this cohort are still being used for research.

 ACS among men who have sex with men (MSM)

-As of 31 December 2020, 2,901 MSM were included in the ACS.
-Every three to six months, participants complete a standardised questionnaire designed to obtain data regarding medical history, sexual behaviour and drug use, psychosocial determinants, health care use, signs of depression and other psychological disorders, and demographics.
+As of 31 December 2024, 3,024 MSM have been included in the ACS since its initiation.
+Every three to six months, participants complete a questionnaire on their medical history, sexual behaviour and drug use, mental health, and health care use.
 Moreover, blood is collected for diagnostic tests and storage at the ACS biobank.

 ACS participating institutes